qmk/qmk_firmware/docs/uart_driver.md

 The UART drivers used in QMK have a set of common functions to allow portability between MCUs.

-Currently, this driver does not support enabling hardware flow control (the `RTS` and `CTS` pins) if available, but will do so in future.
+Currently, this driver does not support enabling hardware flow control (the `RTS` and `CTS` pins) if available, but may do so in future.

 ## AVR Configuration